simonekranawetter/hello-real-world/100daysofcode.md

 ## Day 15 (7th of June 2022)

 Took a break yesterday and today was mostly spent reading Eloquent JS chapters again and researching Discord JS.
 No exciting new things.
 Just basics.
 I needed the day off.
 Hopefully back to some real coding tomorrow.

+## Day 16 (8th of June 2022)

+Aaaand Project Athena is finally a go.
+I learned a ton about how to write tsconfig files today.
+And I read more about linter rules than I ever have before.
+It's glorious.
+First couple of commits down.
+I'm terrified, my linter is already screaming at me that things don't have types and I love it.
+Lesson one, message in discord js is not a string.
+And imports are,... well different in TS.

+But I like that I am finally getting somewhere.
+I should really keep reading the Eloquent JS book,...
+I'm happy I can ask people instead of being stuck with weird youtube tutorials at least.
+That's something.
+Private repo for now, so no link, but SOON we'll get set up in the ORG and I'll finally contribute to something cool.
+Yay me!